acri-st/discussion/README.md

 ## Introduction

-### What is the DESP-AAS Collaborative Platform?

-DESP-AAS Collaborative Platform is a comprehensive service that enables users to collaborate on data science projects, share assets, and manage resources within a secure and scalable environment.

-The Microservices that make up the Collaborative Platform project are the following:
-- **Asset Management** Manages data assets, models, applications, and other resources
-- **Storage** Manages file storage, Git repositories, and metadata including thumbnails and avatars
-- **Search** Provides search capabilities across the platform's content
-- **Group Management** Manages user groups and collaborative workspaces
-- **Discussion** Handles communication and collaboration features
-- **Moderation** Provides content moderation and quality control
-- **Notification** Manages user notifications and alerts

 ### What is the Discussion Service?

-The Discussion service is a microservice that enables collaborative communication around assets and projects within the DESP-AAS ecosystem.
-It provides the infrastructure and tools necessary for users to create, manage, and participate in discussions, topics, and posts related to assets and collaborative workspaces.
+The Discussion service is a microservice that enables communication around assets and posts.
+It provides the infrastructure and tools necessary for users to create, manage, and participate in discussions, topics, and posts related to assets.

 The Discussion service handles:
 - **Discussion Management** Creating and managing discussion categories linked to assets
 - **Topic and Post Management** Creating, editing, and retrieving topics and posts
 - **Moderation Integration** Sending posts and topics for moderation
-- **Integration** Working with other DESP-AAS microservices like Asset Management, Auth, and Notification
+- **Integration** Working with other  microservices like Asset Management, Auth, and Notification

-This service is a critical component of the DESP-AAS Collaborative Platform, enabling users to communicate, share knowledge, and collaborate effectively around their projects and assets.

 ## Prerequisites